wokwi/wokwi-docs/docs/vscode/project-config.md

 rfc2217ServerPort = 4000
 ```

 This will start an RFC2217 server on port 4000.
-You can then use any telnet client (e.g. [PuTTY](https://www.putty.org/)) to connect to the serial port.
+You can connect to the serial port using [the Serial Monitor extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-serial-monitor) (select TCP monitor mode) or [PuTTY](https://www.putty.org/) (select Telnet connection type).
 In addition, you can use PySerial's [RFC2217 support](https://pyserial.readthedocs.io/en/latest/url_handlers.html#rfc2217) to connect to the serial port from your Python code:

 ```python
 import serial